Causal Inference with Noncompliance and Unknown Interference: Numerical Illustrations

 Panel (c) of Table \ref{table:empirical1} presents the AIE estimates when we set $K = 1$ in line with IEM1 and IEM2.
 The estimates of $\mathrm{AIEY}_{S_n}$ and $\mathrm{LAIE}_{S_n}$ are positive and statistically significant, indicating substantial spillover effects of one's treatment eligibility and treatment take-up on others' wristband wearing.
 By contrast, the estimated $\mathrm{AIED}_{S_n}$ provides no strong evidence on such spillovers between treatment eligibility and treatment decision.

 \if1\blind {

-The authors are grateful to the co-editor, the associate editor, three anonymous referees, Ryo Okui, and the participants of conferences and seminars at various places for their beneficial comments and suggestions.
+The authors are grateful to the co-editor, the associate editors, three anonymous referees, and Ryo Okui for their beneficial comments and suggestions.
 This work was supported by JSPS KAKENHI Grant Numbers 19H01473 and 20K01597.
 The data set used in this study is available through the Inter-university Consortium for Political and Social Research (\citealp{paluck2020changing}). } \fi

 \if0\blind { } \fi

 The authors report there are no competing interests to declare.

 \begin{description}